A Pearl Beach Family Day Trip or Weekend Away

 By Mireia Garriga Seguranyes

 We went to Pearl Beach last school holidays, and we found a spot close to the picnic area of Pearl Parade Playground.
-The beach was not crowded considering that they were still holidays.
-We had a fabulous day!!!
+The beach was not crowded , which was a surprise in school holidays.
+We had a fabulous day.

-We actually could relax; meanwhile our children were busy playing with the sand and walking along the placid waters.
+We parents could actually relax; meanwhile our children were busy playing with the sand and walking along the placid waters.
 We ate delicious takeaway and later in the afternoon, the children burned some more energy at the playground.

 From Pearl Parade, you can access easily the south end of the beach.
 On Pearl Parade, you will find a non-metered small car park area and the playground.
 Pearl Beach Cafe and General Store are located opposite to the playground.